 See the guy below with glitter in his hair?
 That’s Rishi, the little bro.
 He’s handsome (we obviously have the same genes), ridiculously smart (I somehow missed out on those genes…) and very talented.
 I know I’ve talked about Rishi several times before, but this time I want to tell you a little more about him because he’s such an important person in my life.

 Even though he’s my younger brother (about to turn 26!), Rishi is really brave.
 A year ago, he left a stable job at a hedge fund to pursue his dream of helping people learn about finance.
 Growing up, I knew nothing about money other than it appeared when I needed it (you mean credit cards aren’t magic?).
 Now, I realize how ridiculous it is that we aren’t taught about finance from a young age.
 Rishi created a website, Tiingo.com, to help empower people interested in learning about what to do with their money.
 He’s helping people at all levels of investing (beginners like me to those who are more advanced).
-All of his tools are totally free (he has a “pay what you feel” page to help him sustain the website) – other companies charge $2-20k/month for similar tools (and his tools are better).
+Many of his tools are totally free – other companies charge $2-20k/month for similar tools (and his tools are better).
 Rishi is honestly just doing this to HELP.
 I think that’s something we have in common… we both just want to do good in the world.
 I want to help people feed themselves tasty food and he wants to help teach people how to manage their money so that they can support their families.

 I’m just so proud of him… for so many reasons.
 For those of you who listen to podcasts, he has a really popular podcast on itunes.
 It’s all about how to get started in investing, so if you’re interested in learning more about this subject – or know someone who is, definitely share his website/podcast with your family and friends.